-We have also established a new, independent Lawhill Educational Trust.
-Copies of the Trust Deed are available on request.
-Please contact us should you wish to make donations to this Trust.
+Funds can also be donated to the independent Lawhill Educational Trust.
+Copies of the Trust Deed and details of Trustees are available on request.
+Please contact us should you wish to receive further information.
 Email email@example.com

 Some of our key supporters over the years have been:

 Socio-Economic Development (SED) is a fundamental pillar in AMSOL’s overall transformation strategy.
 The company has a long history of partnering with employees, communities, clients and industry stakeholders to ensure meaningful socio-economic development in its areas of operation.
 The company supports the STS Lawhill Maritime Centre by providing targeted donations that are used to enhance Lawhill’s teaching resources and infrastructure.
 They also provide tertiary study bursaries in addition to bursaries to study at Lawhill.
 Visit http://www. amsol.co.za for more information on the company.

 Several project-related grants during the life of Lawhill’s operation have assisted us to achieve specific goals and to purchase essential equipment to assist with our overall provision of quality maritime education.
 A number of our past students are employed within the Grindrod Group at sea or ashore.